xterm-inator/MikroGuard/README.md

 2. Navigate to the "System" menu and select "Users".
 3. Click on the "Groups" tab.
 4. Click on the "Add New" button to create a new user group.
-5. Enter a name for the group such as "microguard-group" and click on the "OK" button.
+5. Enter a name for the group, such as "microguard-group" and click on the "OK" button.
 6. In the "Permissions" tab, select the desired permissions for the group.
 For MicroGuard, the user group should have read, write, and API access.
 7. Click on the "Apply" button to save the changes.
 8. Click on the "Users" tab.
 10. Enter the user's details, such as their name and password.

-> **warning:** Make sure to enter your local subnet into allowed address (unless you know what you are doing).
+> **warning:** Make sure to enter your local subnet into the allowed address (unless you know what you are doing).

 11. In the "Groups" tab, select the "microguard-group" group you just created.
 12. Click on the "Apply" button to save the changes.

-### Or using cmd (Hasn't been fully tested)
+### Or using cmd (Hasn't been thoroughly tested)

 Enter the following commands to create a new user group: